patxipierce/tags-ffs/README.md

 ## Bugs

 Found a bug?
 That's a good thing.
-Please rise an issue here.
+Please rise an issue [here](https://github.com/patxipierce/tags-ffs/issues).

 ## To Do

-- Needs to use data-attribute on deletion
+- Should use data-attribute on deletion instead of tag text.
-- More CSS styles for light and dark themes
+- More CSS styles for light and dark themes, for the kids.